Ben has been a specialist criminal practitioner since he was called to the Bar in 2009. His practice encompasses regulatory work.

-Ben has been appointed to the ‘B’ list of Specialist Regulatory Advocates.
+Ben is on the Serious Fraud Office’s Panel A for confiscation and Panel B for fraud, and he has been appointed to the ‘B’ list of Specialist Regulatory Advocates.

 Ben has earned a reputation for a hard-working and thorough approach, but without losing sight of the importance of being personable and persuasive.
 He is equally at home addressing juries or judges.

 After obtaining a First Class degree in Law where he achieved the highest marks in his University year, Ben completed an LLM in Criminal Justice prior to completing the Bar course.
 He now assists with advocacy training events and lecturing Bar students.
 He is a member of St Philips’ pupillage committee and is the editor of the criminal team’s newsletter.

 In 2020 Ben was elected to the Bar Council.

 - R v Arun Bajaj EWCA Crim 1111 (led by Richard Atkins QC);

 - R v Mohammed Jangir EWCA Crim 1807 (prosecuted the Crown Court trial; approach endorsed by the Court of Appeal);